oslabs-beta/Konstellation/README.md

 # ![Konstellation logo](./images/konstellation-logo.png)

 # Summary
-Konstellation is a Distributed Tracing tool for AWS EKS Kubernetes clusters and managed clusters.
+Konstellation is a Distributed Tracing tool for AWS EKS Kubernetes clusters and unmanaged Kubernetes clusters.

 This tool gathers telemetry data within a kubernetes cluster and displays the connections in an easy to understand User Graphical Interface.

-Please read the [website](insertlinkhere) and [medium](insertLinkHere) article for more information.
+Please read the [website](http://konstellationapp.com/) and [medium](https://medium.com/@katalystyt0/kubernetes-clusters-visualization-with-konstellation-647d61aa817b) article for more information.

 # Getting Started
 Prerequisites: